ThomasPokorny/Rust-Axum-REST-API-Template/README.md

     ```

 8. Default access the API at `http://localhost:4000`.
-   To 'fetch all tweets' GE:  http://localhost:4000/api/v1/tweets
+   > To 'fetch all tweets' GET:  http://localhost:4000/api/v1/tweets

 ## Project Structure